pliniker/mo-gc/README.md

 ### Tradeoffs

 * no stop-the world
+* low overhead on application threads
+* multiprocessor friendly - GC runs in parallel with application threads
 * opt-in standalone library

 But:

-* data structures containing GC-managed pointers must be immutable
+* GC-managed data structures containing GC-managed pointers must be immutable
-* referencing GC-managed pointers in a `drop()` is currently legal but unsafe as the order of collection is non-deterministic
+* potentially a lot of garbage is created
+* difficult, perhaps infeasible, to adapt to a copying collector

 ### About this Project

 * Copyright &copy; 2015 Peter Liniker <peter.liniker@gmail.com>
 * Licensed under the MPLv2

-Since I mentally visualize this library as a robot chasing frantically after all the garbage, it is named for [M-O](http://pixar.wikia.com/wiki/M-O), the cleaning robot from WALL-E.
+Since I visualize this algorithm as a robot chasing frantically after all the garbage, never quite catching up, it is named for [M-O](http://pixar.wikia.com/wiki/M-O), the cleaning robot from WALL-E.